ntop/ntopng/doc/src/web_gui/interfaces.rst

 An “Alias” can be associated to each pool member to ease the its identification.
 Typically, one would assign a mnemonic label as member alias (e.g., “John’s iPhone” or “Smart TV”).
 A “Device Type” can be associated to each member as well.
-Devices types are used to categorise members on the basis of the device type (e.g., TV, Camera, Smartphone).
+Devices types are used to categorize members on the basis of the device type (e.g., TV, Camera, Smartphone).

 The image below shows an “IoT Devices” Host Pool with two members, namely a smart tv and a router.